oVirt/ovirt-site/source/feature/user-portal-permissions/writing-a-new-user-query.html.md

 ##### Testing your Query

 A test case should be written for each new query.
-You should extend `AbstractUserQueryTest`, and thus recieve the following services:

-1.  `getQuery()` - returns the query to use in the test, with a mocked up user
-2.  `getQueryParameters()` - return **a mock** parameter object the query was constructed with.
-You can add additional behavior to it using `when(...).thenRerurn(...)` statements.
-3.  `getUser()` - returns the mocked user running the query
-4.  `getDbFacadeMockInstance()` - returns a mocked instance of `DbFacade`.
-You can add additional behavior to it (e.g., adding mocks for specific DAOs) using `when(...).thenRerurn(...)` statements.
-5.  `testQueryIsAUserQuery()` - tests your query was indeed marked as a user query.
-Is run from the base class, and does not need to be called explicitly.
+You can use the guidelines in the [Testing Queries](Testing Queries) article.

 ### Queries with a User ID as a parameter